manassadasivuni/dg/about.md

 ## What I'm doing 👨‍💻
 At the moment, I'm starting my first year in the IB Diploma Programme, taking Maths, Physics, and Economics as my Higher Level subjects.
 I'm also working on:

-1) Maintaining a regular content calendar for my [blog](https://manassadasivuni.com)
+- Maintaining  regular content calendar for my [blog](https://manassadassivuni.com)
-2) Organising an MUN
+- Organising an MUN
-3) Learning how this whole digital garden thing works
+- Learning how this whole digital garden thing works

 ## Talk to me ✨
 If you want to chat or discuss anything, drop a message: